 When you act as an advocate against domestic violence you have an opportunity for great personal growth, as well as exposure to various cultures, ethnicities and ideologies.
 Your decision to join the Safe Shelter team is not one to be taken lightly.
 Due to the important nature of our work, we ask for a 6-month commitment and require comprehensive training to enable our volunteers to have the greatest degree of effectiveness in the St. Vrain Valley community and surrounding areas.

 Please note that all volunteers are required to participate in our 30-hour training curriculum, which is offered several times each year, usually in the Fall and Winter.
-Our next Volunteer Training will be in late August or early September.
-Please check back regularly for dates.
+Our next Volunteer Training will start on Tuesday, August 27th at 6pm.

 For more information, please call our office at 303-772-0432 or email email@example.com.